 Repeat Steps Above

-Repeat the above steps to Make a Mold, Mix Crystal Clay, Insert Crystal Clay, Mix & Colorize Nunn Design Resin.
+Repeat the above steps to Make a Mold, Mix Epoxy Clay, Insert Epoxy Clay, Mix & Colorize Nunn Design Resin.

 Step 3: When following the steps above on how make a mold, do not make a bezel registration.

-Remove and Clean the Tape Off Cured Crystal Clay
+Remove and Clean the Tape Off Cured Epoxy Clay

 Step 4.
 To finish your Open Frame, remove the packing tape from the backside once fully cured.
 If you have any excess residue from the packing tape on the backside of the resin, use the tape to remove it like you would when you are removing lint or animal fur from your clothes.
 Keep touching the packing tape onto the sticky surface until it is no longer sticky.